 Your options are to not separate the sentences at all, or to separate them properly with Chinese punctuation (but no spaces).

 I think there's a disparity for those using a Chinese keyboard, wherein you can type whatever characters you want.
 Without a Chinese keyboard enabled, you have to choose from a given set of characters on the screen.
 In this instance, 'ni hao ma' is not an option, but 'ni zemme yang' is an option.
 So, maybe the system is looking for that answer exclusively.
 I don't know why the answer would or wouldn't be an accepted translation, I just mean that's a possible identification of the problem.

 Next time copy your sentence and paste it here, so we can take a look.

-(If you put any spaces at all in [or between] your Chinese sentences your answer will be marked wrong, and if you use Western-encoded punctuation instead of Chinese punctuation it will also be marked wrong.)
+(If you put any spaces at all in [or between] your Chinese sentences your answer will be marked wrong, and if you use Western-encoded punctuation instead of Chinese punctuation, you may be tempted to add spaces around the punctuation to make it look right for Chinese, whick will atill be marked wrong.)

 I don't think it's strictly necessary, but you can add whoever you're inquiring about (as well as other clarifying elements) in front, e.g. "你妈妈最近怎么样？", and on the other hand you can also use "怎么样" on its own to prompt a response to a suggestion you've made or to an option being presented.